Wonder goal kick starts new football decade

 Leicester stays second

-In a later kick off, Leicester City stayed in second place behind runaway leader Liverpool with a 3-0 win at Newcastle, the home side ending the match with 10 men after a string of injuries, while Tottenham Hotspur slumped to a disappointing 1-0 defeat at Southampton, with manager Jose Mourinho being cautioned after a second half altercation with the home bench.
+In a later kick offs, Leicester City stayed in second place behind runaway leader Liverpool with a 3-0 win at Newcastle, the home side ending the match with 10 men after a string of injuries, while Tottenham Hotspur slumped to a disappointing 1-0 defeat at Southampton, with manager Jose Mourinho being cautioned after a second half altercation with the home bench.